iss1977/MongoDB-TLS-server-and-client/create_root-CA.md

 ### 2. Prepare the configuration file

-create a configuration file for OpenSSL to use `/root/ca/root-CA-openssl.conf`
+Create a configuration file for OpenSSL to use `/root/ca/root-CA/root-CA-openssl.conf`

-he [ ca ] section is mandatory.
+The [ ca ] section is mandatory.
 Here we tell OpenSSL to use the options from the [ CA_default ] section.

 ```conf
 [ ca ]